The River Man

 The Captain remains committed to the culture and traditions of clamming.
 He speaks passionately of the incredible sunrises and sunsets that those “on the river” are lucky enough to see.
 The camaraderie and banter among his fellow clammers compensates for the physical toll of digging clams.

 “A commercial clammer can be dragging as much as 200 pounds back to his boat after a session,” McNeil says.
 “A hundred yards is a long way when you’re hauling a lot of stuff.”

 “That said, work is only work when you’d rather be doing something else,” he says.
 And he has never let clamming actually become work.
 He and his fellow clammers share a deep passion and respect for the Essex River, for clamming, for nature, and for each other.

 Clams are one of the few remaining foods that are harvested and processed entirely by hand.
 There are no factory farms.
 A human being has touched every individual clam three or four times.
 And thanks to men and women like Charlie McNeil, who are dedicated to this New England tradition, we can continue to enjoy a uniquely local bounty.

-Barbara Gavin is a freelance writer in Rockport.
 Matt Kalinowski is a photographer from Ipswich whose work has been featured in the Boston Globe Magazine, Boston Magazine, and Yankee.